 American public schools have been the subject of many debates and discussions in the news lately.
 And while this is primarily because of the position that the coronavirus puts students in and the opinions of many political figures, I believe that some things are going unsaid.
 If you have read some of my past COVID-19 posts, you probably have noticed a pattern in the impact of the pandemic on American politics and the government.
 It’s exposing the weak and vulnerable aspects of the country, and we need to make sure we are paying attention while reforming what’s broken.
 As always, I will include some resources and articles throughout and at the end, for further research.

-disclaimer: I will try to be objective when it comes to the facts and sides of the arguments.
-However, I do get very partisan and aggressive in this post.
-Throughout this post, my opinions will become very clear and emphasized.
+disclaimer: I will be objective when it comes to the facts and sides of the arguments.
+However, I do think it is important to share my opinions, so when I change from fact to opinion, I will make it clear.

 overview.
 First, I’m going to do an overview of what’s happening and what’s being said, in an objective manner.
 As states start to reopen and encourage people to go back to life per usual, the question about what the school year will look like has come up.
 The Secretary of Education is promoting the idea of a full reopening of schools.
 Trump is threatening to defund schools that don’t reopen.
 On the other side of the debate, Democrats and teachers are strongly opposed to the idea of full reopening due to many risks and uncertainties.
 There is also no clear plan from the government about how to safely move back to in-person schools.
 Additionally, international students are being threatened, however, I will discuss that in another post.